Umair-khurshid/Makefile-Doc-Tool/README.md

 # Makefile Doc Tool

-# Makefile Doc Tool

-## Description
-**Makefile Doc Tool** is a command-line utility designed to simplify and enhance the usability of your Makefiles.
+Makefile Doc Tool a command-line utility designed to simplify and enhance the usability of your Makefiles.
 It parses your Makefile to extract targets, dependencies, and comments, and then appends a self-documenting `help` target to make your Makefile user-friendly and easy to understand.

 ## Features
 - **Automatic Target Parsing**: Extracts Makefile targets along with their dependencies and descriptions.